Topeka, Kansas: Economy

 Being the state's capital city, Topeka's largest employer is the State of Kansas—employing about 8,400 people, or 69% of the city's government workers.
 Altogether, government workers make up one out of every five employed persons in the city.

 The educational, health, and social services industry makes up the largest proportion of the working population (22.4%).
 The four school districts employ nearly 4,700 people, and Washburn University employs about 1,650.
 Three of the largest employers are Stormont-Vail HealthCare (with about 3,100 employees), St. Francis Health Center (1,800), and Colmery-O'Neil Veterans Administration Hospital (900).

 The retail trade employs more than a tenth of the working population (11.5%) with Wal-Mart and Dillons having the greater share.
 Nearly another tenth is employed in manufacturing (9.0%).
 Top manufacturers include Goodyear Tire and Rubber Company, Hill's Pet Nutrition, Frito-Lay, and Jostens Printing and Publishing.
 Jostens announced plans in May 2012 to move production from its Topeka facility to Clarksville, Tennessee, affecting about 372 employee positions.
 Southwest Publishing & Mailing Corporation, a smaller employer, has its headquarters in Topeka.

 Other industries are finance, insurance, real estate, and rental and leasing (7.8%); professional, scientific, management, administrative, and waste management services (7.6%); arts, entertainment, recreation, accommodation and food services (7.2%); construction (6.0%); transportation and warehousing, and utilities (5.8%); and wholesale trade (3.2%).
 Blue Cross and Blue Shield of Kansas is the largest insurance employer, with about 1,800 employees.
-BNSF Railway is the largest transportation employer, with about 1,100.
+BNSF is the largest transportation employer, with about 1,100.
 Evergy employs nearly 800.
 About a tenth of the working population is employed in public administration (9.9%).